neilrush/neils-pack/README.md

   4. Create a folder where you want to install the pack.
 You will need about 70GB of space.
   5. Run `Wabbajack.exe`.
       1. Select install from disk.
-      2. Select `Neil's Pack.wabbajack` from your download directory as your target modlist
+      2. Select `Neils_Pack.wabbajack` from your download directory as your target modlist
       3. Select the install folder you created.
 Note: the download location will be set for you.
       4. Click the play button to begin the install.